Mohawk Trail

-The Mohawk Trail began as a Native American trade route which connected Atlantic tribes with tribes in Upstate New York and beyond.
+The Mohawk Trail is a trail in Northern Massachusetts.
+The trail began as a Native American trade route which connected Atlantic tribes with tribes in Upstate New York and beyond.
 It followed the Millers River, Deerfield River and crossed the Hoosac Range, in the area that is now northwestern Massachusetts.

 Route

 Today the Mohawk Trail is a part of Routes 2 and 2A, following much of the original Indian trail.
 The exact path of the trail is not officially defined, and there is some disagreement among various sources as to its endpoints.
 The broadest definition runs 75 miles (121 kilometers) from Athol, Massachusetts to the border with New York in Williamstown, Massachusetts, passing through the communities of Orange, Erving, Gill, Greenfield, Shelburne, Buckland, Charlemont, Savoy, Florida, and North Adams.
 However, other sources use a narrower definition, with the eastern terminus being in Millers Falls, Greenfield, or Charlemont.
 The trail is generally considered to follow Route 2A in the east (which diverges from Route 2 as it goes through the town centers of Athol, Orange, and Greenfield) and continue on Route 2 after Route 2A ends in Greenfield.